Model United Nations: Other countries

-The other conferences in Africa include NAIMUN in Marrakech.
+Other conferences in Africa include NAIMUN in Marrakesh, Morocco.
 Established in August 2012 by a coalition of North African youths, NAIMUN is the largest student-run Model United Nations conference in Africa and the Middle East, with 4 sub-branches in Morocco, Tunisia, Algeria and Egypt.

 Asia-Pacific

 Afghanistan

-The Kabul Model United Nations was established in Kabul in 2012 The objectives are to bring young female and male individuals together to discuss global issues and promote diplomacy, human rights, peace building, and social welfare.
+The Kabul Model United Nations was established in Kabul in 2012 The objectives are to bring young individuals together to discuss global issues and promote diplomacy, human rights, peacebuilding, and social welfare.
 Participants include university students up to the age of 30.
-They come from four or five Afghanistan provinces to develop critical thinking and public speaking skills.
+They come from four or five provinces in Afghanistan to develop critical thinking and public speaking skills.

 Australia

-Model United Nations conferences in Australia are typically separated into tertiary and high school levels.
-At the high school level, the large majority of model United Nations events are organized by the various state and territory branches of UN Youth Australia through the Evatt competition or UN Youth various conferences and summits, or by the many branches of Rotary Australia.
+Model United Nations conferences in Australia are typically separated into or by the many branches of Rotary Australia.

 Bahrain

 The Bahrain Universities Model United Nations occurs yearly.
 It draws more than 200 delegates from local universities and from across the Middle East.